languagesai/documentation/docs/README.md

 ### Lists

-*Lists are here to help you organize your words*
+*Lists are here to help you organize your words.*

 #### Create a list